identity verification process illustration — document and biometric checks

 • Inconsistent Screening: Many businesses incorrectly assume sanctions do not apply to them.
 This creates dangerous compliance gaps, especially in sectors like technology and professional services where sanctions exposure may be less obvious.
 As it pertains to the United States, every organization doing business in the U.S. including any foreign entity owned by a U.S. entity or doing business in the U.S. must comply, regardless of industry.

-• Customer Abandonment: Poorly optimized sanction screening processes cause unnecessary friction, leading to delays, customer frustration, and revenue losses, particularly in industries like crypto and gaming, where customers expect instant, seamless experiences.
+• Customer Abandonment: Poorly optimized sanction screening processes cause unnecessary friction, leading to delays, customer frustration, and revenue losses, particularly in industries like crypto and gaming, where customers expect near-instant, low-friction experiences.

 These factors expose financial institutions and businesses to heightened regulatory scrutiny, making the move to advanced AI solutions a top priority.